MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 ## Get data from Analysis Services

-With Analysis Services, a solution is developed in Visual Studio with the Analysis Services Projects extension.
+With Analysis Services, a solution is developed in Visual Studio with the Analysis Services projects extension.
 The solution is then deployed to SQL Server Analysis Services, Azure Analysis Services, or a Power BI Premium workspace.

 The Analysis Services documentation contains the following information that describes the process for getting data:

-* To set up a Visual Studio solution with the Analysis Services Projects extension: [Create a tabular model project](/analysis-services/tutorial-tabular-1400/as-lesson-1-create-a-new-tabular-model-project)
+* To set up a Visual Studio solution with the Analysis Services projects extension: [Create a tabular model project](/analysis-services/tutorial-tabular-1400/as-lesson-1-create-a-new-tabular-model-project)

 * To get data: [Get data](/analysis-services/tutorial-tabular-1400/as-lesson-2-get-data)